5 Simple Tips for Small Hall Closet Organization

 5. Hang Shelving at the Right Height

 Are you on the shorter side (like me!)?
 Do have young kids in your home?
-Consider placing your shelving and hanging rods at an optimal height for everyone in the household.
+You

 Disclosure: This post is sponsored by Metrie.
 Thank you for supporting the brands whose quality products I use in my home and recommend on this blog.